ycvogt/my_portfolio/posts/epicol18_dash.md

 [Back](https://ycvogt.github.io/my_portfolio/)

-# EPICOL18 - A linguistic corpus-interface to an 18th century epistolary novels corpus
+# EPICOL18 - An interactive corpus-interface to an 18th century epistolary novels corpus

  ~ Coming Soon: User Documentation Manual, detailed background with each text source and downloadable file/package on GitHub! ~